Refined Coxeter polynomials: Introduction

 \subsection{Acknowledgement}

 This is an extended version of my talk given at the ICRA 2020 conference that took place virtually in November 2020.
 I thank the organizers for the opportunity to give a talk at the conference and for the invitation to contribute to this volume.
+I thank the anonymous referee for carefully reading the manuscript and providing many valuable comments and suggestions which helped improving the presentation.